Holidays Calendar for May 12, 2018

 • 1780 During the American Revolutionary War, the Siege of Charleston ended when Continental Army Major General Benjamin Lincoln had to surrender.

-• 1551 In Lima, the National University of San Marcos was officially established by a royal decree.
+• 1551 The National University of San Marcos was officially established by a royal decree in Lima, Peru.
 It is the oldest university in the Americas.

 • 1364 In Kazimierz (now a district of Kraków), Poland, the Jagiellonian University was established by Casimir III the Great.
 It is the oldest university in Poland.